-- 51. Defendants made these representations with the intent to induce Plaintiff to subscribe to IMDbPro and to share her personal information.
-Defendants knew or should have known that these representations would induce Plaintiff to subscribe to IMDbPro. - 52.
-Plaintiff had no knowledge that Defendants did not intend to honor the above representations or did not have concern for whether they would be honored. - 53.
-Plaintiff reasonably relied on Defendants' representations concerning the safe and proper handling of her personal information when she subscribed to IMDbPro.
-In subscribing to IMDbPro, Plaintiff shared her personal information with the belief and expectation that such information would be used only for the purposes of processing payment. - 54.
-Plaintiff has been seriously damaged as a proximate result of, and by, such misconduct as alleged herein in the form of a substantial decrease in annual credits and earnings and an overall diminution in value of Plaintiff's acting services. - 55.
-The conduct of the Defendants described herein is unfair, immoral, and unscrupulous, offends public policy, and has no countervailing benefit to consumers or competition when weighed against the harm caused by such practices. - 56.
-Defendants' actions were malicious, intentional, oppressive, outrageous, and evidence a complete callous disregard for the rights of Plaintiff. - 57.
+- 64. Despite the representations in Paragraphs 47 and 51 above, Defendants used Plaintiff's personal and credit card information for purposes other than processing payment, without Plaintiff's knowledge or consent, and far beyond the scope of use that Plaintiff understood and consented to when giving such information to Defendants. - 65.
+Defendants made and continue to make the above statements and omissions with the intent to induce consumers to provide their personal and credit card information to Defendants, which information substantially enhances the value of Defendants' businesses. - 66.
+Plaintiff was unaware that Defendants' representations were false and that her personal and credit card information provided to Defendants during the Amazon.com purchases and the IMDbPro.com subscription process would not be safe and secure, and would not be used by Defendants solely for purposes of processing payment. - 67.
+Defendants' representations and omissions listed above were a material and substantial factor in Plaintiff's decision to purchase products from Amazon.com and to subscribe to IMDbPro, and Plaintiff relied on the truth of such representations and omissions when purchasing products from Amazon.com and when subscribing to IMDbPro. - 68.
+Plaintiff had a right to rely on Defendants' statements when contracting with Defendants. - 69.
+Plaintiff has been seriously damaged as a proximate result of, and by, the misconduct alleged herein in the form of a substantial decrease in annual credits and earnings and an overall diminution in the value of Plaintiff's acting services. - 70.
+Defendants' conduct described herein is unfair, immoral, and unscrupulous, offends public policy, and has no countervailing benefit to consumers or competition when weighed against the harm caused by such practices. - 71.
+Defendants' actions were malicious, intentional, oppressive, outrageous, and evidence a complete callous disregard for the rights of Plaintiff. - 72.
 Plaintiff is entitled to all appropriate relief.